redfear08/ridolore-rideharmony/replit.md

 **Google Maps Integration:** Real Google Maps routes are now displayed using the Directions API.
 Location autocomplete uses Google Places API (New).
 Ride coordinates (source, destination, waypoints) are stored in Firebase and used for route display.

+**Real-Time Location Tracking:** Live GPS tracking implemented with high-precision (BestForNavigation accuracy).
+Each rider's location is published to Firebase subcollection `rides/{rideId}/locations/{riderId}` and streamed to all riders in real-time.
+Location updates are debounced (5m distance or 5s time threshold) to balance accuracy with battery/bandwidth usage.

 ## Tech Stack
 - **Frontend**: React Native with Expo (Expo Go compatible)
 - **Backend**: Express.js + Firebase (Firestore + Auth)